edgio-docs/edgio-docs/guides/core_web_vitals.md

   // rather than adding it to the main application template.
   pageLabel: 'home',

+  // When running a split test, use this field to specify which variant is active.
+  // This is automatically set for sites that are deployed on the Moovweb XDN.
+  splitTestVariant: 'name-of-variant',

   // The version of your application that is running.
   appVersion: 'v1.0.0',

   // Whether or not the page was served from the CDN cache, if this is known.
+  // This is automatically set for sites that are deployed on the Moovweb XDN.
   cacheHit: true | false,

   // The country code in which the browser is running.
 This is often provided by CDNs
   // as a request header that can be embedded in your script tab by your application code.
+  // This is automatically set for sites that are deployed on the Moovweb XDN.
   country: 'US',
 })
 ```